attila-lendvai/maru/README.md

 ### The Parts

-* `eval.c` (in branch `stage.0.c99`) contains a reader/evaluator for a simple
+* `eval.c` (in branch `maru.0.c99`) contains a reader/evaluator for a simple
 s-expression language, written in C ([C99](https://en.wikipedia.org/wiki/C99)).

-* `eval.l` contains the same evaluator, written in the s-expression language.
+* `eval.l` (in branch `maru.1` and up) contains the same evaluator, written in (a subset of) this s-expression language.
 In other words, `eval.l` is a metacircular evaluator for the language it is written in.

 * `emit.l` contains a compiler from s-expressions to [IA-32](https://en.wikipedia.org/wiki/IA-32) (x86)
 machine code, written in the s-expression language.
 This compiler can be thought of as a semantics-preserving "level shift" from s-expressions to IA-32 machine code, letting the metacircular evaluator in `eval.l` escape from "infinite metacircular regression" to a language grounded in hardware.
-A possible metaphor of this is a "parent universe" that, when compiling the abstract to the concrete, provides you with a set of axiomatic foundations to build upon.
-Another possible such "parent universe" is C99 (I'm planning to implement an `emit-c99.l`).
+A possible metaphor of this is a "host universe" that, when compiling the abstract to the concrete, provides you with a set of axiomatic foundations you can build upon.
+Other possible such "host universes" are e.g. C99 or LLVM.

 * `boot.l` contains some basic data structures, algorithms, and paradigms that are needed by `emit.l`, written in the s-expression language.